zijianhuang/nmce/README.md

 Follow https://jasonwatmore.com/post/2020/06/16/angular-npm-how-to-publish-an-angular-component-to-npm

-Particularly, run:
+Particularly, after increasing the version number in each package.json, run:
-`ng build myProject --prod`
+`ng build myProject --configuration production`

 then `cd dist/myProject`, and

 `npm publish`

-## Further help

-To get more help on the Angular CLI use `ng help` or go check out the [Angular CLI Overview and Command Reference](https://angular.io/cli) page.
+And in the root, a few bp_nmce*.bat files make it easier to publish.